apache/qpid-jms/qpid-jms-examples/README.txt

 Now you can run the examples using commands of the format:

-  java -cp "target/classes/:target/dependency/*" org.apache.qpid.jms.example.Drain
+  java -cp "target/classes/:target/dependency/*" org.apache.qpid.jms.example.Sender

 NOTE: The earlier build command will cause Maven to resolve the client artifact dependencies against its local and remote repositories.
-If you wish to use a locally-built client, ensure to install it in your local maven repo first.
+If you wish to use a locally-built client, ensure to "mvn install" it in your local repo first.